-In register indirect JUMP instructions, the jump address is supplied by one of the I registers of DAG2 (14, 15, 16, or 17).
-(See Chapter 4, "Data Address Generators" for a full description of the data address generators.)
-The address is driven onto the PMA bus by DAG2 and is loaded into the PC on the next cycle.
-For example, the instruction will jump to the address contained in the 14 register.
+In this case of register indirect jumps, the jump address is supplied by one of the I registers of DAG2 (I4, I5, I6, or I7).
+(Data address generators are described in Chapter 4.)
+The address is driven onto the PMA bus by DAG2, and is loaded into the PC on the next cycle.
+For example, the instruction will jump to the address contained in the I4 register.

 '''

-JUMP (I4);
+JUMP (14);

 '''